John de Aston (knight banneret): Biography

 John Aston was the son and heir of John de Aston (fl.
 1475) of Parkhall and Heywood by his wife Elizabeth Delves, a daughter of Sir John Delves, of Dodrington, Cheshire.

-Aston was made a Knight of the Bath, at the marriage of Prince Arthur, eldest son of Henry VII, with Catherine of Aragon, Infanta of Spain, (afterwards the wife of his younger brother Henry VIII) which was celebrated in the year 1502.
+Aston was made a Knight of the Bath, at the marriage of Prince Arthur, eldest son of Henry VII, to Catherine of Aragon, Infanta of Spain, (later the wife of his younger brother Henry VIII) which was celebrated in the year 1502.

 Sir John was Sheriff of Leicestershire and Warwickshire in 1510–1511, and thrice Sheriff of Staffordshire (in 1500–1501, 1508–1509, 1513–1514).

-Sir John was with Henry VIII in the Anglo-French War of 1513, and was made a knight banneret for his conduct at the Battle of the Spurs.
-He obtained renown likewise at the Siege of Thérouanne and Tourney.
+Sir John accompanied Henry VIII in the Anglo-French War of 1513, and was made a knight banneret for his conduct at the Battle of the Spurs.
+He also distinguished himself at the Siege of Thérouanne and Tournay.

 Maitland in his History of London records a charitable association, of which Sir John Aston was one of the members and founders: